 That’s pretty impressive!

-Also, unless you have an allergy, mango butter is very soothing for sensitive skin, even helping to protect it from irritation.
+Also, unless you have an allergy, the calming effect of mango butter is very soothing for sensitive skin, even helping to protect it from irritation.

 Has Antimicrobial Properties

 One of the antioxidants in mango butter, magniferin, has antimicrobial properties that could be beneficial for your skin.
 Other research has also discovered antibacterial properties of polyphenols extracted from mango seed oil.

 When it comes to skin health, not all microbes or bacteria are bad.
 Your skin actually has its own microbiome of beneficial bacteria, much like your gut.
 However, if this gets out of balance or microbes that cause problems multiply, you can end up with acne and other skin conditions.